m4xshen/m4xshen.dev/content/posts/vim-command-workflow.md

 ---
-title: "Practical Vim Command Workflow"
+title: "Practical Vim command workflow"
 date: 2023-01-26
 summary: "Master the art of efficient text navigation and editing in Vim with this comprehensive command workflow tutorial.
 Explore key commands and practical examples to enhance your productivity in Vim."
 author: "Max Shen"